Recent Raves About Sandpoint

 Sandpoint’s a ski town that’s also “urbane and cultured” says a November 2013 story, “Idaho’s Hippest Mountain Town” in Men’s Journal.
 “As tempted as you’ll be to linger in town, the majestic Selkirk Mountains … exert a gravitational pull.”

-National Geographic Adventure says Sandpoint is a “tight-knit mountain town that retains its frontier flare” in naming us a “best adventure town” in May 2012.
+National Geographic Adventure says Sandpoint is a “tight-knit mountain town that retains its frontier flair” in naming us a “best adventure town” in May 2012.

 A best-kept, picture-perfect secret